project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

     :lines: 74-75

-The array is then written to once per millisecond with the most recently recieved value:
+The array is then written to once per millisecond with the most recently received value:

 .. literalinclude:: probe.c
     :language: c
     :lines: 39-56

-As in the gate kernel, a callback on multicast packet arrival keeps track of the most recently recieved input value:
+As in the gate kernel, a callback on multicast packet arrival keeps track of the most recently received input value:

 .. literalinclude:: probe.c
     :language: c